Khaled100233/Ice-Cream-Shop/README.md

 # Ice-Cream-Shop
-Web application for an online ice cream shop<br>
+Web application for an online ice cream shop

 Main language is java

 aaa